 Latest fraud activity

 This is a list of the most common fraudulent emails received by IATA.
 The list is not exhaustive and may change without warning.
-If you are unsure whether the email you received is a genuine email sent by IATA, contact email@example.com.
+If you are unsure whether an email you received is a genuine email sent by IATA, please contact us at firstname.lastname@example.org .

-We accept and appreciate reports of emails that are already on this list.
+We appreciate all reports, including emails that are already on this list.

-The websites/companies listed below are displaying the IATA logo or making a reference to IATA without authorization.
-These websites/companies have no affiliation with IATA and are not accredited or otherwise endorsed by IATA in any manner.
+The websites/companies listed below display the IATA logo or make reference to IATA without authorization.
+These websites/companies are not accredited, affiliated, or otherwise endorsed by IATA.